Energy engineering

-Energy engineering or Energy Systems Engineering is a broad field of engineering dealing with energy efficiency, energy services, facility management, plant engineering, environmental compliance, sustainable energy and renewable energy technologies.
+Energy engineering is a multidisciplinary field of engineering that focuses on optimizing energy systems, developing renewable energy technologies, and improving energy efficiency to meet the world's growing demand for energy in a sustainable manner.
+It encompasses areas such as energy harvesting and storage, energy conversion, energy materials, energy systems, energy efficiency, energy services, facility management, plant engineering, energy modelling, environmental compliance, As one of the most recent engineering disciplines to emerge, energy engineering plays a critical role in addressing global challenges like climate change, carbon reduction, and the transition from fossil fuels to renewable energy sources and sustainable energy.

 Energy engineering is one of the most recent engineering disciplines to emerge.
 Energy engineering combines knowledge from the fields of physics, math, and chemistry with economic and environmental engineering practices.
 Energy engineers apply their skills to increase efficiency and further develop renewable sources of energy.
 The main job of energy engineers is to find the most efficient and sustainable ways to operate buildings and manufacturing processes.
 Energy engineers audit the use of energy in those processes and suggest ways to improve the systems.
 This means suggesting advanced lighting, better insulation, more efficient heating and cooling properties of buildings.
 Although an energy engineer is concerned about obtaining and using energy in the most environmentally friendly ways, their field is not limited to strictly renewable energy like hydro, solar, biomass, or geothermal.
 Energy engineers are also employed by the fields of oil and natural gas extraction.

 Purpose

-Energy minimization is the purpose of this growing discipline.
+The primary purpose of energy engineering is to optimize the production and use of energy resources while minimizing energy waste and reducing environmental impact.
+This discipline is vital for designing systems that consume less energy, meet carbon reduction targets, and improve the energy efficiency of processes in industrial, commercial, and residential sectors.
 Often applied to building design, heavy consideration is given to HVAC, lighting, refrigeration, to both reduce energy loads and increase efficiency of current systems.
 Energy engineering is increasingly seen as a major step forward in meeting carbon reduction targets.
 Since buildings and houses consume over 40% of the United States energy, the services an energy engineer performs are in demand.

 History

-Human beings have been transferring energy from one form to another since their use of fire.
-The efficiency of the transfer of energy is a new field.
-The oil crisis of 1973 and energy crisis of 1979 brought to light the need to get more work out of less energy.
-The United States government passed several laws in the seventies to promote increased energy efficiency, such as United States public law 94-413, the Federal Clean Car Incentive Program.
+Human civilizations have long relied on the conversion of energy for various purposes, from the use of fire to the development of water wheels, windmills, and, eventually, electricity generation.
+The formalization of energy engineering began during the industrial revolution and accelerated in the mid-20th century with advancements in electrical power systems, nuclear energy, and renewable energy technologies.
+The oil crisis of 1973 highlighted the need for increased energy efficiency and energy independence, leading to the establishment of new government programs and industry standards.
+In addition, the energy crisis of 1979 brought to light the need to get more work out of less energy.
+The United States government passed several laws to promote increased energy efficiency, such as United States public law 94-413, the Federal Clean Car Incentive Program.